technical-margins/material-margins/docs/en/blog/posts/documation_2025.md

 ## The Unspoken Question

 Day two brought revelations, though not those I'd expected.
-During a panel celebrating the historical adaptability of documentation departments, a voice rose from the audience – a poignant testimony that silenced the room: the story of mass layoffs in a documentation team at a major French company, these professionals having been deemed *"useful but not necessary"* after external consultants automated much of their work.
+During a panel celebrating the historical adaptability of documentation departments, a voice rose from the audience – a moving testimony that silenced the room: the story of mass layoffs in a documentation team at a major French company, these professionals having been deemed *"useful but not necessary"* after external consultants automated much of their work.

 This moment crystallised fears.
 The silence in the room was deafening, as if everyone were thinking: *"Will I be next?"* I recalled what I'd written months ago: *"AI doesn't make my days less busy; it transforms them, enriches them, extends them too."* But how far does this transformation go?
 Where is the line between enrichment and replacement?